carbon-language/carbon-lang/clang/docs/Modules.rst

 Re-export Declaration
 ~~~~~~~~~~~~~~~~~~
-An *export-as-declaration* specifies that the current module is a private
+An *export-as-declaration* specifies that the current module will have
-module whose interface will be re-exported by the named public module.
+its interface re-exported by the named module.

 .. parsed-literal::

   *export-as-declaration*:
     ``export_as`` *identifier*

-The *export-as-declaration* names the public module that the current
+The *export-as-declaration* names the module that the current
-(private) module will be re-exported through.
+module will be re-exported through.
 Only top-level modules
 can be re-exported, and any given module may only be re-exported
-through a single public module.
+through a single module.

-**Example:** In the following example, the (private) module
+**Example:** In the following example, the module ``MyFrameworkCore``
-``MyFrameworkCore`` will be re-exported via the public module
+will be re-exported via the module ``MyFramework``:
-``MyFramework``:

 .. parsed-literal::